Changes to the Equal Pay Act

 Recent pay equity claims have involved employers within the early learning education sector.

-See information for named employers and learn what might be expected from the pay equity claim process
+Learn more about named employers and what to expect from the pay equity claim process.

 Last reviewed: Has this been useful?
 Give us your feedback